ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 git checkout starter
 ```

+The above config will allow VSCode to remotely attach to the delve debugger inside the api container.

-Create a hidden folder named `.vscode` and add a file named `launch.json` under it.
+Create a hidden folder named `.vscode` and add `launch.json` under it.

 ```
 mkdir .vscode